shtwaijri/capstone-project/qaimati/README.md

 - **📦 API Integration for Receipts:**
   Receipts can be parsed using a third-party API for auto-filling purchase details (store name, total amount, etc.).

-- **🌟 Premium Subscription Service:**
+- ## 🌟 Premium Subscription Service

-  Unlock extended functionality including:
-  - Unlimited list sharing
+### Unlimited Invoices
+Unlock the full potential of our platform with the **Premium Subscription**.

+With this plan, you can:
-  - Additional storage and member roles
+- 🧾 **Create and manage unlimited invoices**
+- ✅ Perfect for both **business and personal use**
+- 🔓 No limitations, full access to all invoicing too

 ---

 ## 🚀 Features That Will Be Added in the Future